Pedro Sobota's GitHub Page

 04/2018

-This page describes an algorithm created to calculate a final set of intervals with a set of layered intervals as input linearly (i.e., from left to right).
+This page describes an algorithm for calculation of a final set of intervals from a set of layered intervals, accounting for obstructions, linearly (i.e., from left to right).

 The above images are examples of composed intervals (the lines are the paths taken by the algorithm).